Things to do before you go

 Fees, Fees, Fees.
 1 airline may seem the cheapest but they charge for luggage, put you in an assigned seat, charge for drinks, wifi, snacks, etc. Don’t let a cheap promo grab you without reading the fine print.
 That’s one reason I love Southwest Airlines.
 Free luggage, free drinks, free snacks and wifi, open seating and direct flights.
 I’m not even a Southwest affiliate but you’d think I was.
 I just genuinely like this airline that much.

 However I typically like to use VRBO and Airbnb when I travel.
 On my last trip to Miami Beach, I found the perfect Airbnb .
 We had a 2 bedroom apartment all to ourselves.
 It was 1 block from Lincoln Road Mall and 1 block from the ocean.
 It was $90 a night.
 That’s cheaper than any hotel in SoBe.
 Definitely check out AIRBNB and VRBO when traveling.
 You can get nicer accommodations for cheaper prices that way.
 I had that Airbnb listed here but unfortunately it’s no longer a property on Airbnb.
-However, here’s another Airbnb that we used last year in Ft.
+However, here’s another Airbnb that we used this year in Ft.
 Lauderdale.
 This is in a prime location.
 It’s located in the Marriott Beach Place Towers, located at Beach Place in Ft.
 Lauderdale Beach.
 Downstairs is a CVS, 2 beach stores, a Haagen-Daaz, Lulu’s Bait Shack, and a Hooters.
 It’s a block from Las Olas with plenty of shopping and eating.